binspector/binspector.github.io/source/_posts/2014-10-13-a-hairbrained-approach-to-security-testing.markdown

 IHDR | gAMA | sBIT | bKGD | oFFs | pCAL | pHYs | tIME | tEXt | IDAT | zTXt | IEND
 ```

 A shuffle attack is based on the observation that contiguous chunks of data may affect input code differently if they are rearranged.
-We know that these chunks together occupy _N_ bytes in the file.
-This is true regardless of the order they are in.
+We know that these chunks together occupy _N_ bytes in the file, and this is true regardless of the order they are in.
 Therefore we are free to shuffle them in-place, and we know the rest of the file should still hold up.
 For example what if we tried to open the above PNG that had been altered thusly:

 ```
 IHDR | bKGD | gAMA | IDAT | oFFs | pCAL | pHYs | sBIT | tEXt | tIME | zTXt| IEND